NorthTorontoChristianSchool/NTCS-Attendance-SQL-Server-Scripts/README.md

 # AtteNTCS SQL Server Scripts
- MS SQL Server scripts to set up and manage the AtteNTCS system.
+ Transact-SQL scripts for SQL Server to set up and manage the AtteNTCS system.